Emails on the Project

 your company is rated: You can get the rating by going onto Bloomberg and

-looking under corp bonds or into the bondsonline.com site that I pulled up in
+looking under corp bonds or into the bondsonline.com site:

 https://www.bondpage.com/general/menu/index.cfm?Method=top_side_main_frame&Active=corporate